aqiu384/p5r-walkthrough/src/how-to-use.md

 * Unlock all trophies
 * Unlock all NG Thieves Den awards
 * Free up as much time as possible for endgame experiments
+* Left for backwards compatibilty, recommend switching to Battle Route if still possible
 * Activities you must do to adhere to the Normal Route schedule are labeled with **[Normal Route]**

 #### Battle Route Walkthrough